tjammer/raylib-ocaml/README.md

 * Port more examples to cover the whole surface of raylib
 * Split the library into components (core, sound, 3D, VR etc) for a smaller memory footprint
 * Provide some ergonomics (somehow?)
-* Support Windows build and depexts for more distros